gravitational/gravity/docs/5.x/terraform.md

         - `forward_agent` -

 ## telekube_role
-Roles provide fine grained access to the cluster.
+Roles can be used to tune access permissions to the cluster.

 ### Example Usage
 Admin access to all resources: